-Unless you’re a UW student or are shopping for hand soap at Anthropologie, chances are you don’t spend too much time in the University District.
+Unless you’re a UW student or are shopping for hand soap at Aesop, chances are you don’t spend too much time in the University District.
 But Little Duck is a better reason to visit the neighborhood than to see undergrads in their natural habitat or cherry blossoms that make you sneeze.
 Especially after dealing with the mayhem that is University Village, you’ll be grateful to take a seat at a quiet restaurant that serves some of the best Chinese food in the city.

 This is a nice combination of corn, peas, carrots, and raw pine nuts in a buttery broth.
 It’s wholesome and light at the same time.

 This fried rice won’t blow your mind on it’s own, but it’s a perfect pillow for your entrees, and the scrambled eggs add something special to every bite.
 Order some for the table.